asterisk-ragavan/asterisk-ragavan/README.md

 ### Hi there, I'm sakthi ragavan - aka sheerio_sakthi 👋

-## I'm a student, Developer, and Teacher!!
+## I'm a student, Developer!!

 - 👀 I am doing a bachelor of engineering electronics and communication engineering
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects,and learn new programming languages
+- 🥅 2021 Goals: Contribute more to Open Source projects,and learn new programming languages (Python, data analysis and SQL)
 - ⚡ Fun fact: I love to draw and work with music instruments (I've got 2 state-level drawing exam with high first-class)